|Pilot 2nd Lt. Maurice C. Matson, O-739818 (MIA / KIA) Sedgwick County, KS

 Assigned to the 5th Air Force, Headquarters Squadron.
 No known nickname or nose art.

 On April 15, 1944 took off piloted by 2nd Lt.
 Maurice C. Matson on a mission to rescue 2nd Lt.
 James M. Horton and SSgt Alphonse S. Rylko the crew of A-20G Havoc 42-86723 that ditched three days earlier on April 12, 1944 and were adrift in a life raft.
-While attempting to land, this Catalina impacted tail first and exploded on impact.
+While attempting to land, this Catalina impacted tail first and exploded.
 When this aircraft failed to return, the entire crew was listed as Missing In Action (MIA).

 After the crash, Horton and